How to Prep for the Cyber Job Interview

 The Day of the Interview

 Work out, do yoga, meditate – do something that’s healthful and relieves stress.
-Bring extra copies of your resume, and business cards (if you have one), and arrive early.
+Bring extra copies of you’re resume, and business cards (if you have one), and arrive early.